Policy instruments for the dairy sector

 It also sets out specific EU rules for inter-branch organizations, facilitating actors in the dairy supply chain to dialogue and carry out certain activities.

-The package also entails measures enhancing transparency in the market and possibilities for the supply management of cheese covered by Protected Designation of Origin or Protected Geographical Indication under specific conditions.
+The package also entails measures enhancing transparency in the market and possibilities for the supply management of cheese covered by Protected Designation of Origin (PDO) or Protected Geographical Indication (PGI) under specific conditions.

 Trade with third countries

-An import regime controls the entry of dairy products into the EU.
-Imports are subject to the issuing of a standardized import license and, in general, payment of an import duty (tariff).
+An import regime applies to the entry of dairy products into the EU.
+Preferential imports are subject to the issuing of an import license and, in general, payment of an import duty (tariff).
+Several trade agreements, multilateral and bilateral, have resulted in preferential import at reduced or 0 duty, mostly in the form of import quotas.

 The dairy sector also benefits from direct aid and rural development programmes.
 It is covered by the EU quality policy and has to comply with a number of constraints and rules, notably related to public and animal health.